bharathkarumudi/bharathkarumudi.github.io/5_HackPark.md

 - 3389 is open - potentially for RDP.

 ### Cracking the login credentials
-The default credentials for Blog Engine are admin:admin (Google it), but it didn't worked, so lets bruteforce the admin id with hydra.
+The default credentials for Blog Engine are admin:admin (Googled it), but it didn't worked, so let's brute force the admin id using hydra.

-First we need to know the post request, using Burp we can intercept the request and gather the required information.
+Before that we need to know the post request that this web page is generating for login, using Burp we can intercept the request and gather the required information.

     POST /Account/login.aspx?ReturnURL=%2fadmin%2f HTTP/1.1
     Host: 10.10.226.92